GeneraleCauchemar/advent-of-code-2024/README.md

 - Implement your logic in both `partOne()` and `partTwo()` and have them return your result
 - You can override `warmup()` to warmup class properties, manage input for both parts...

+**Documentation and inputs must not be committed!**
+> **Can I copy/redistribute part of Advent of Code?** Please don't.
+Advent of Code is free to use, not free to copy.
+If
+> you're posting a code repository somewhere, please don't include parts of Advent of Code like the puzzle text or your
+> inputs.
+If you're making a website, please don't make it look like Advent of Code or name it something similar.

 ### Displaying the results

 Just run: